← All projects

 Background

-Running a household generates constant low-grade mental overhead — dentist appointments to reschedule, HVAC filters, school deadlines, follow-up calls that slip.
+Running a household means constantly tracking small things: dentist appointments, HVAC filters, school deadlines, calls that slip.
 My wife and I were managing all of it across text messages and memory.

 I wanted a single shared system both of us could talk to in plain language, without installing anything new.
 Telegram was already on both our phones.